Chase Craig: Career

 Craig became the West Coast editor for the Western Publishing (Dell/Gold Key) comics in 1950.
 Throughout the 1950s and into the 1970s Craig served as editor of Dell/Western Publishing's Disney titles, including Walt Disney's Comics and Stories, Uncle Scrooge, Chip 'n' Dale and other titles.
 Craig recognized the genius of Carl Barks whose Scrooge McDuck, Junior Woodchucks, and other Disney duck characters have delighted generations of fans.
 Craig served as Bark's last and longest-serving editor.
 For Dell's Disney titles, Craig created and scripted such characters as the Li'l Bad Wolf, Br'er Rabbit, Little Bear Bongo and José Carioca.

 In 1962 Western Publishing began in-house publishing and launched Gold Key Comics.
-The Los Angeles-based office produced comics licensed by arrangement with the Walt Disney Company, Warner Bros., Metro-Goldwyn-Mayer, Edgar Rice Burroughs, and Walter Lantz Productions, and many of its magazine titles were produced under Craig's editorial hand.
+The Los Angeles–based office produced comics licensed by arrangement with the Walt Disney Company, Warner Bros., Metro-Goldwyn-Mayer, Edgar Rice Burroughs, and Walter Lantz Productions, and many of its magazine titles were produced under Craig's editorial hand.
 Craig had a special affection for DePatie–Freleng Enterprises' Pink Panther and Edgar Rice Burroughs' characters, most notably Tarzan and Korak, son of Tarzan.
 Craig also handled comic book adaptations of popular television shows like Gunsmoke as well as numerous feature films that were adapted into comic book versions.

 Craig created a number of Gold Key's original characters, perhaps the most notable being, in February 1962, Magnus, Robot Fighter, 4000 A.D.
 He envisioned Magnus as "a sort of future Tarzan" and enlisted the artistic and story writing talents of Russ Manning for the new series which premiered in February 1963.
-Craig also created a number of other cartoon characters for Gold Key comics, including, in 1964, The Little Monsters, which ran more or less continuously until February, 1978.
+Craig also created a number of other cartoon characters for Gold Key comics, including, in 1964, The Little Monsters, which ran more or less continuously until February 1978.
 Craig retired from Western Printing and Lithography in the summer of 1975, but shortly thereafter was hired by Hanna-Barbera to create and supervise the production of a Scooby-Doo comic strip and comic books; he also briefly was a writer for several of Marvel Comics' other Hanna-Barbera titles.

-Once fully retired Craig moved to Westlake Village, California, where he served as president of the Northshore Property Owners Association.
-In 1982, Craig received the Inkpot Award for outstanding achievements in comic art from the San Diego Comic-Con.
-He died December 2, 2001, at Los Robles Regional Medical Center (in Thousand Oaks, California), following complications after a surgery caused by a fall.
+Once fully retired, Craig moved to Westlake Village, California, where he served as president of the Northshore Property Owners Association.
+In 1982, Craig received the Inkpot Award for outstanding achievements in comic art from San Diego Comic-Con.
+He died December 2, 2001, at Los Robles Hospital & Medical Center (in Thousand Oaks, California), following complications after a surgery necessitated by a fall.